RenderKit/ospray/README.md

 OSPRay
 ======

-This is release v1.4.1 (devel) of OSPRay.
+This is release v1.4.1 of OSPRay.
 For changes and new features see the [changelog](CHANGELOG.md).
 Also visit http://www.ospray.org for more information.

 OSPRay Overview
 ===============